 This Kadazan History Timeline needs to fast-track to the future until such time when new information become available regarding events that happened between the migrations from Tampios to the present time.

 It is now known that this language is the Tangaah Language which has become a major part of the Kadazan Language.

 Kadazan means "people."
 They are people of the land.

 Indeed, this is one of the important events mentioned in this Kadazan History timeline.

 These leaders included the late Donald Stephens (later Tun Fuad Stephens), Peter Mojuntin, Vincent Lajingau, Darius Binion, Anthony Gibon, Fred Sinidol, Sikopit Siganul, and Fred Tan (Jinu), to name a few.

 Differences that arose gave some leaders the opportunity to manipulate sentiments for their own personal gains.

 Later, (see below) leaders would agree on the term "Kadazan-Dusun."
-Acceptance by the Kadazan or Dusun community remains to be seen.
+General acceptance by the Kadazan or Dusun community remains elusive.

 Kadazan-Dusun language was agreed as the new language ecology.